Call us FREE on

 Lender exit fee – some lenders will charge an exit fee, although this is very uncommon with our lenders.

 Valuation fee – this fee is payable to a chartered surveyor appointed by the lender.
 Costs will vary depending on the value and type of property being provided as security for the loan.
+The lenders also us AVMs and Desktop valuations, some of these options do not have a charge.

 Legal fees – you will need to pay both your own legal fees and the lender’s legal fees.
 The amount will depend on the size of the loan and the value of the property or properties being used as security.
+More and more lenders these days do offer a dual representation option, where you can use the lenders solicitors for both sides of the legal process.

 What is the maximum loan to value on a large bridging loan?

-Most lenders will offer bridging loans of up to 70% LTV, with some going as high as 80%.
-The maximum loan to value will vary depending on the type of security being offered, the location and also the application or proposal as a whole.
+The maximum loan to value will also vary depending on the type of security being offered, the location and also the application or proposal as a whole.

 Any lender is going to judge the risk of lending.
 If it is a project that they understand and are comfortable with, they are going to offer a higher loan to value than they would for a project they are not comfortable with or have little understanding of.